 Nearly everyone who has had children from a previous marriage or relationship goes into a new marriage with the hopes of creating the perfect blended family.
 More often than not, these dreams are far from reality.
 With children who have been raised by a different parent and under different conditions than you’re offering, it might be hard to get them to see eye to eye with you.
 You have to understand them, their needs and not try to overstate your position with them else you risk losing your relationship entirely.
-So if you’re someone who is in this situation and it hasn’t been going well so far, or you’re just about to take the leap and want to make the best of it, here a few things you should know about step children and marriages.
+So if you’re someone who is in this situation and it hasn’t been going well so far, or you’re just about to take the leap and want to make the best of it, here are a few things you should know about stepchildren and marriages.

-- There might be disciplinary or boundary issues.
 Everyone does not define discipline in the same way.
 This might result in arguments very often.
 One person may be stricter and want to handle all children in that manner while others may assume that you’re going down too hard on the children.
 These arguments if not handled properly might result in conflicts that may lead to bigger issues in your relationship.
 As with every relationship, you will both have to compromise and come to a consensus on how to properly handle discipline with the children.

 If you’re the one without kids in the relationship, remember that your partner’s kids are a huge part of their life and you should try to cut them some slack.
 On the other hand, if you’re the one with kids, try not to use your children as an excuse to not pay attention to your spouse.
 Blended families may be hard to maintain, but it is definitely not an impossible task.